OfficeDev/teams-toolkit/templates/bot/ts/notification-restify/README.md

 - Use `target.type` to distinguish different targets
 - Use `target.members()`, `target.channels()` to get more targets
 - Send your own card message
+- Send POST request to the `http://<bot-endpoint>/api/notification` with your favorite tools like postman.

 ### Edit Teams App manifest